DataDog/hiring-engineers/answers.md

 - [x] **Bonus Question**: What is the Anomaly graph displaying?

-> The anomaly is looking for values outside of a standard deviation over the specified time period.
-In this case, highlight when the metric falls outside of 'expected' values.
-In this example, having more than one connection to the MySQL DB will generate an anomaly.
+> The anomaly is looking for values outside of a standard deviation based on historical data.
+In this case, the graph will highlight when the metric falls outside of 'expected' values - having more than one connection to the MySQL DB.

 ## Monitoring Data